Keshav-Madhav/live_jinja/README.md

 - **Manual Rerender**: Option to disable auto-rendering and manually trigger updates
 - **Syntax Highlighting**: Full Jinja2 syntax highlighting with CodeMirror
 - **Dark/Light Mode**: Beautiful dark mode by default with easy theme toggle

+### 💾 Template Management
+- **Save Templates Locally**: Persist template, variables, output options, and layout preferences in the browser's storage
+- **One-Click Share Links**: Generate compressed URLs containing the full configuration for quick collaboration
+- **Load & Rename**: Restore saved setups from the side drawer, rename them in-place, or delete when no longer needed
+- **Instant Copy Actions**: Copy template or rendered output with a single click

 ### 🔧 Variable Management
 - **Intelligent Variable Extraction**: Automatically detects and extracts variables from your templates